$ \Lambda_c $ semileptonic decays: Introduction

-In past, theoretical investigations for $ \Lambda_c\rightarrow n \ell \nu_\ell$ semileptonic decay have been performed in depth in a variety of methods, such as the light-cone sum rules (LCSR)~\cite{Li:2016qai, Azizi:2009wn, Khodjamirian:2011jp}, the light front approach (LF)~\cite{Zhao:2018zcb}, the covariant confined quark model (CCQM)~\cite{Gutsche:2014zna}, the constituent quark model (CQM)~\cite{Pervin:2005ve}, the relativistic quark model (RQM)~\cite{Faustov:2016yza}, the $SU(3)$ flavor symmetry~\cite{Lu:2016ogy, Geng:2019bfz}, the MIT bag model (MBM)~\cite{Geng:2020fng}, and the lattice QCD (LQCD)~\cite{Meinel:2017ggx}.
+In the past, theoretical investigations for $ \Lambda_c\rightarrow n \ell \nu_\ell$ semileptonic decay have been performed in-depth in a variety of methods, such as the light-cone sum rules (LCSR)~\cite{Li:2016qai, Azizi:2009wn, Khodjamirian:2011jp}, the light front approach (LF)~\cite{Zhao:2018zcb}, the covariant confined quark model (CCQM)~\cite{Gutsche:2014zna}, the constituent quark model (CQM)~\cite{Pervin:2005ve}, the relativistic quark model (RQM)~\cite{Faustov:2016yza}, the $SU(3)$ flavor symmetry~\cite{Lu:2016ogy, Geng:2019bfz}, the MIT bag model (MBM)~\cite{Geng:2020fng}, and the lattice QCD (LQCD)~\cite{Meinel:2017ggx}.
 Additionally, QCD sum rules (QCDSR) has also been widely utilized to deal with the baryonic decay mode~\cite{Dai:1996xv, Dosch:1999pr, Huang:1998rq, Huang:1998ek, MarquesdeCarvalho:1999bqs, Shi:2019hbf, Zhao:2020mod, Zhao:2021sje, Xing:2021enr}.
 Rather than a phenomenological model, QCDSR is a QCD-based theoretical framework that systematically incorporates nonperturbative effects at each dimension.
 To evaluate the form factors in the weak transitions, the three-point correlation functions are constructed with appropriate interpolating currents.
-The QCDSR will be formally established by equating two representations of the three-point correlation functions, namely the QCD representation and the phenomenological representation, which enables the determination of the transition form factors.
+After equating two representations of the three-point correlation functions, i.e., the QCD representation and the phenomenological representation, using quark-hadron duality, the form factors will be formally determined.
 In this work, we will apply QCDSR to calculate the form factors of the $ \Lambda_c \rightarrow n \ell \nu_\ell $ semileptonic decay mode, after which the branching fractions as well as some other relevant decay asymmetry observables are also obtained.
-Besides, the numerical results of $ \Lambda_c \rightarrow \Lambda \ell \nu_\ell $ semileptonic decay are also given and compared with latest experimental results.
+Besides, the numerical results of $ \Lambda_c \rightarrow \Lambda \ell \nu_\ell $ semileptonic decay are also given and compared with the latest experimental results.

 The rest of the paper is structured as follows: in Sec.~\ref{Formalism} we interpret the basic idea of QCDSR for the three-point correlation functions.
 The numerical results and analysis are presented in Sec.~\ref{Numerical}.
 The conclusions and discussions are given in the last section.